praveen-em/pact-avro-plugin/README.md

 | number (integer or decimal) | int, long, float, double, decimal     |

 - Matching rules path for certain scenarios needs to be fixed.
 Failing tests are in place - Implement code to pass those tests.
 - Verify interaction based on Matching Rules.
-This will be relatively easier to implement if FFI is available.
-Explore.
+Explore if FFI is available before starting working on this.
 - Implement Generators.
-This will be relatively easier to implement if FFI is available.
-Explore.
+Explore if FFI is available before starting working on this.

 ## Plugin usage examples
 Refer to following example projects where this plugin is being used.
 Please note that these example projects are being constantly updated for various experimentation purposes, so they are not in a robust state yet.